COALAIP/specs/coala-ip/README.md

 case-by-case basis.

+#### The Copyright Transfer

+- TODO:
+    - When a Creation is being transferred, expresses a Copyright transfer between parties
+    - Outline how this is working, what implications it has and so on

 ### The LCC Right `Entity`

 In comparison to all other RRM `Entity` types, the Right is by far the most interconnected.
 A